Settings#

 key – the key to bind

-Objectproperty – the name of a boolean property to bind
+object – the object with property to bind

 inverted – whether to ‘invert’ the value